 The environment meets the needs of residents and all areas inspected were clean and well maintained.
 There was a current building warrant of fitness.
-Electrical equipment is tested as required.
+Electrical and medical equipment is tested as required.
 Communal and individual spaces are maintained at a comfortable temperature.
-External areas are maintained and safe and are accessible to all residents.
+External areas are maintained as safe and are accessible to all residents.